Cross-Modal Causal Intervention for Medical Report Generation: Experiment

 \subsubsection{Evaluation Metrics}

-We adopt the widely used natural language generation (NLG) metrics, including BLEU~\cite{papineni2002bleu}, ROUGE-L~\cite{rouge2004package}, METEOR~\cite{banerjee2005meteor} and CIDEr~\cite{vedantam2015cider}.
-Since the MRG specifically focuses on the abnormality detection accuracy rather than the text fluency and similarity with the real report, we further adopt clinical efficacy (CE) metrics~\cite{chen2020generating, liu2021contrastive, nooralahzadeh2021progressive, yang2022knowledge}.
+{We adopt the widely used natural language generation (NLG) metrics, including BLEU~\cite{papineni2002bleu}, a metric evaluates how similar the generated text is to reference texts by calculating n-gram precision.
+ROUGE-L~\cite{rouge2004package} evaluates both precision and recall and also considers synonyms, stemming, and paraphrasing.
+METEOR~\cite{banerjee2005meteor} focuses on the longest common subsequence between the generated text and the reference text, capturing fluency and coherence.
+CIDEr~\cite{vedantam2015cider} considers term frequency-inverse document frequency (TF-IDF) weighting to reduce the impact of overly common words.
+Since the {RRG} specifically focuses on the abnormality detection accuracy rather than the text fluency and similarity with the real report, we further adopt clinical efficacy (CE) metrics~\cite{chen2020generating, liu2021contrastive, nooralahzadeh2021progressive, yang2022knowledge}.
 It is calculated by the labels extracted from CheXpert~\cite{irvin2019chexpert}.
 Specifically, the extracted positive labels are considered as positives, while the non-positive labels (negative, not mentioned, and uncertain) are treated as negatives.
-Using this approach, we calculate the micro-precision, micro-recall, and micro-F1 scores between the labels from reference reports and generated reports.
+Using this approach, we calculate the micro-precision, micro-recall, and micro-F1 scores between the labels from reference reports and generated reports.}